-Jonathan R Latham, PhD Co-founder and Executive Director of the Bioscience Resource Project; Editor of the Independent Science News website.
+Jonathan R Latham, PhD is co-founder and Executive Director of the Bioscience Resource Project and the Editor of Independent Science News.
+Dr Latham is also the Director of the Poison Papers project which publicizes documents of the chemical industry and its regulators.
 Dr. Latham holds a Masters degree in Crop Genetics and a PhD in Virology.
 He was subsequently a postdoctoral research associate in the Department of Genetics, University of Wisconsin, Madison.
-Prior to heading the Bioscience Resource Project he published scientific papers in disciplines as diverse as plant ecology, plant virology, genetics and genetic engineering.
-He regularly presents at scientific conferences on papers published by the Bioscience Resource Project.
-He is also a fellow of the 21st Century Trust.
+He has published scientific papers in disciplines as diverse as plant ecology, plant virology, genetics and genetic engineering.
+Dr Latham talks frequently at international events and scientific and regulatory conferences on the research conducted by the Project.
+He has written for Truthout, MIT Technology Review, the Guardian, Resilience, Salon.com, and many other magazines and websites.

-Allison K Wilson, PhD Co-founder and Science Director of the the Bioscience Resource Project; Editor of the Bioscience Resource Project website.
-Dr. Wilson holds a BA in Biology from Cornell University, a doctorate in Molecular Biology and Genetics from Indiana University, Bloomington and was formerly a postdoctoral research associate at the Fred Hutchinson Cancer Research Center, Seattle, and the John Innes Centre, Norwich, UK.
-Dr. Wilson is the author of published research papers on both auxin action and flowering time in Arabidopsis, as well as scientific reviews of plant genetic engineering techniques.
-She was also a contributing author of the Encyclopedia of Molecular Biology (John Wiley and Sons Inc.,1999).
+Allison K Wilson, PhD is co-founder and Science Director of the Bioscience Resource Project; Editor of the Bioscience Resource Project website; Assistant Editor of Independent Science News; and a contributor to the Poison Papers project.
+Dr. Wilson holds a BA in Biology from Cornell University, a doctorate in Molecular Biology and Genetics from Indiana University, Bloomington, and was formerly a postdoctoral research associate at the Fred Hutchinson Cancer Research Center, Seattle and the John Innes Centre, Norwich, UK.
+Dr. Wilson has published scientific research on plant hormones and flowering time in Arabidopsis, Tetrahymena molecular biology, and plant genetic engineering.
+She was also a contributing author to the Encyclopedia of Molecular Biology (John Wiley and Sons Inc., 1999).